IHE/RAD.IRA/input/pagecontent/rad-x10.md

 Per FHIRcast, the `issue[0].severity` of the `operationoutcome` context will be set to `information`.

-For `syncerror` initiated by the Manager, the Manager shall set the `operationoutcome` `issue[0].details` as follow:
+The Manager shall set the `operationoutcome` `issue[0].details` as follow:
 - `issue[0].details.coding[0].code` shall be the `event.id` of the event that triggered the error, or a generated ID for non-event triggered errors
 - `issue[0].details.coding[1].code` shall be the `event`.`hub.event` of the event that triggered the error, or `syncerror` for non-event triggered errors
-- `issue[0].details.coding[2].code` shall be the `subscriber.name` of the Subscriber that originated either the syncerror, or the event that triggered the error.
+- `issue[0].details.coding[2].code` shall be the `subscriber.name` of the Subscriber that originated either the `syncerror`, or the event that triggered the error.

-If the Manager initiated the `syncerror` event because it initially accepted the context or content change request (i.e. responded with a `202` Accepted respond) but later rejected the request, then the Manager shall send the `syncerror` event only to the original requesting Subscriber.
+If the `syncerror` event was triggered by the Manager initially accepting the context or content change request (i.e. responded with a `202` Accepted respond) but later rejecting the request, then the Manager shall send the `syncerror` event only to the original requesting Subscriber.

 ##### 2:3.X10.4.1.3 Expected Actions

 The Subscriber will handle the error according to its business logic.
-For example, display an error message to the user, or close the context.
+For example, display an error message to the user, retry the original request, or close the context.

-Since the `event.id` is an opaque ID, the Subscriber may consider finding the corresponding `contexts` that match the `event.id` in `issue[0].details.coding[0].code` and use them in the error handling logic.

 #### 2:3.X10.4.2 Error Notification Response Message